Everything You Need to Know About Towing a 2-Car Trailer

 • Trailer GVWR: 14,000 lbs

-• Total: 24,000 lbs
+• Total: 24,000 lbs → No CDL required

 Do You Need to Stop at Weigh Stations?

-• Moving your own vehicle
+• Moving your own vehicles

-• Picking up cars you purchased
+• Transporting cars you purchased

 • Hauling your own equipment

-• Not operating as a commercial carrier
+• Not operating as a paid carrier

 How Much Weight Can a 2-Car Trailer Handle?

-Most 2-car trailers are rated between:
+Most standard 2-car trailers are rated at:

-• 10,000–14,000 lbs GVWR
+• GVWR: 10,000–14,000 lbs

-• Payload: 7,000–10,000 lbs depending on trailer weight
+• Payload: ~7,000–10,000 lbs (depending on trailer weight)

-This is enough to safely haul:
+This allows you to safely haul:

 • Two sedans